vrnvu/vrnvu.github.io/_posts/2020-12-07-epoche-on-forth-philosophy.md

 ---
 layout: post
-title: Epoche on forth philosophy elegance
+title: Epoche on forth elegance
-slug: epoche-on-forth-philosophy-elegance
+slug: epoche-on-forth-elegance
 ---

 # Thinking Forth

 > Everything old is new again.
 There are no new ideas.
 Modern software development is not so modern.

+# Elegance

 ## An armchair history of softare elegance